Have you ever seen those “Nailed It” images on Pinterest?

 The first step is deciding your overall style, and then we’ll get to work on the finer details like plants and lighting.
 We’ll even share our insider tips on furniture selection and wall design.

 Master Bedroom Ideas

-If you’re sharing a bedroom, it’s sometimes difficult to compromise on colors and design.
+If you’re sharing a bedroom, it’s sometimes difficult to compromise on colors and style.
 A room with neutral tones is a great way to meet in the middle.
 You won’t go wrong with hues like beige, white and gray.
 Add an accent piece that has some contrast, and you’ll avoid the neutrals looking boring.
-A unique-looking lamp, for example, makes a bold statement.
+A unique-looking lamp, for example, makes a bold statement in your home.